devcontainers/devcontainers.github.io/_implementors/features.md

 (*) OCI registry must implement the [OCI Artifact Distribution Specification](https://github.com/opencontainers/distribution-spec).
 Some implementors can be [found here](https://oras.land/implementors/).

-(**) The provided path is always relative to the project's root directory.
+(**) The provided path is always relative to the `.devcontainer/` folder, and is outlined further in the [Locally Referenced Addendum](devcontainer-features-distribution#Addendum:-Locally-Referenced).

 ## <a href="#versioning" name="versioning" class="anchor"> Versioning </a>